 However, by eating a balanced diet that contains sufficient calories and a variety of foods, you can greatly increase the amount of quality nutrition your diet provides.

 A multivitamin/mineral can go a long way to getting your needs straight.
 Workouts "cost" your body nutrients, so if you exercise it's ultra-important that you supplement to be sure you're getting everything you need.

 Beyond that, we have the issue of minimum versus optimal nutrient levels.
 The RDA states the amount of vitamins and minerals you need to avoid being sick, but not necessarily the amount you need to thrive.
 Certain substances, one being creatine, has a significant postive effect on the body when taken in doses impossible to obtain through food alone.
 You can get by just fine without it, but your friend who is doing everything the same as you plus supplementing with creatine will be leaner with more muscle, therefore a higher metabolism, and less fat - thus getting better results even when following the same workout plan.
 Some experts believe that vitamin C should be taken in mega doses while dieting to aid in immunity and recovery via the reduction of free radicals.
 Indirectly, these things all contribute to a higher metabolism.
 If you'd like to dive deeper into these concepts, consider booking an appointment with one of our Certified Nutritionists.

 Fish oils or other sources of omega 3 are another great supplement.
 If you are deficient in the essential fatty acids, which is quite common, fat burning is slowed and muscle loss is common.
-Check out more about fish oil here.

 Number 1: Best Way to Boost Metabolism